What Are the Types of Easements in Texas?

 Appurtenant Easements in Texas

 The term “appurtenant” means that the easement attaches to, or is part of, the particular tract of land itself.
 An appurtenant easement requires two different tracts of land (referred to as tenements) to exist.
-The owner of the dominant tenement has the benefit of the easement and has the right to use the easement across the land of the servient tenement.
+The owner of the dominant tenement has the benefit of the easement.
+He also has the right to use the easement across the land of the servient tenement.
 The other property, the servient tenement, is subject to the easement right.
 Courts tend to strive to construe easements as appurtenant so that those rights are transferable with the property’s title.

 Easements in Gross